A vault door is a large secure door used to create custom-built vaults large enough to allow walk-in access.

-Steel is very expensive and heavy, vastly increasing the doors build cost and the cost of shipping overseas to the reseller.
-As a result, nearly all oversea manufactured vault doors (and even many local built vault doors) cut these costs by constructing their doors with thin sheet metal wrapped around various forms of drywall to give the appearance of a robust door.
+Steel is very expensive and heavy, vastly increasing the door's build cost and the cost of shipping overseas to the reseller.
+As a result, nearly all oversea-manufactured vault doors (and even many locally built vault doors) cut these costs by constructing their doors with thin sheet metal wrapped around various forms of drywall to give the appearance of a robust door.

 Weight is one of the biggest factors when determining the base ability of a vault door to protect from both burglary and fire.

-Always check that the vault door you plan to purchase has a UL approved Group 2 lock or better.
+Always check that the safe you plan to purchase has a UL approved Group 2 lock or better.
 The three dependable lock manufacturers are LaGard, Sargent & Greenleaf, and Kaba Mas.
 These are the only lock manufacturers that produce locks guaranteed to provide decades of trouble free operation.

-Although fire vault doors constructed with fireboard, drywall, fiberboard, or other panel based insulation materials make up the majority of doors sold today, they provide inferior fire protection when compared to true composite fire vault door or composite clad fire vault doors.
+Although fire vault doors constructed with fireboard, drywall, fiberboard, or other panel based insulation materials make up the majority of doors sold today, they provide inferior fire protection when compared to true composite fire vault doors or composite-clad fire vault doors.

-All quality vault doors should have re-lockers to help ensure the vault remains locked in the case of a burglary.
-Re-lockers are hardened pins that are triggered, in a variety of ways during an attack, and cannot be retracted without hours of drilling.
-The number of re-lockers on a vault door will range from 2-10+ depending on the size and burglary grade of the door.
+All quality safes should have relockers to help ensure the safe remains locked in the case of a burglary.
+Relockers are hardened pins that are triggered in a variety of ways during an attack, and cannot be retracted without hours of drilling.
+The number of relockers on a safe will range from 2-10+ depending on the size and burglary grade of the safe.

-Bear in mind, re-locker pins only prove useful when the vault door has a substantially thick steel.
-Most vault doors today are equipped with two or more re-locker pins.
-But on a steel deficient vault, these pins along with the locking bolts simply tear or bend right through the vault's thin door jamb with minimal prying.
+Bear in mind, relocker pins only prove useful when the safe has a substantially thick steel door and walls.
+Most safes today are equipped with two or more relocker pins.
+But on a steel-deficient safe, these pins along with the locking bolts simply tear or bend right through the safe's thin door jamb.

 Concrete block is usually the least expensive construction method.
 Blocks sized 8" or greater are recommended to ensure adequate security.

-Pre-fabricated concrete panels utilizing high strength concrete are purchased and shipped to the jobsite where they are then assembled into a 5 or 6 sided room.
+Prefabricated, high-strength concrete panels are purchased and shipped to the jobsite where they are then assembled into a 5 or 6 sided room.
 Panels are typically 8'H x 2-4'W

 The vault room is constructed of solid steel plating.
 A minimum of ½" thick hot rolled armor plate steel is recommended.

-The construction and thickness of the vault's floor and ceiliing should be equal to that of the vault walls.
+The construction and thickness of the vault's floor and ceiling should be equal to that of the vault walls.